zulip/zulip/docs/production/upgrade.md

 `restart-server` script stops any running Zulip server, and starts the version corresponding to the `restart-server` path you call.

+## Deployment hooks

+Zulip's upgrades have a hook system which allows for arbitrary user-configured actions to run before and after an upgrade.

+Files in the `/etc/zulip/pre-deploy.d` and `/etc/zulip/post-deploy.d`
+directories are inspected for files ending with `.hook`, just before and after the critical period when the server is restarted.
+Each file is called, sorted in alphabetical order, from the working directory of the new version, with arguments of the old and new Zulip versions.
+If they exit with non-0 exit code, the upgrade will abort.

 ## Preserving local changes to service configuration files

 :::{warning}